Configuring Card Reader/Machine Vend Prices

 Give the group a meaningful name, such as "18lb washers"

-Save button to create this new group:
+then click the Save button to create this new group:

 Navigate to the newly created group, and use the dropdown menu to select a reader number that is installed on any machine that belongs in this group